LucaCanali/Linux_tracing_scripts/BPF-bcc_Userspace_Oracle/README.md

 Compatibility and issues:

 - Must have a kernel with BPF enabled.
-You can use Red Hat/ Oracle Linux 7.6 or higher (released in Q4 2018) or use a system with Linux kernel version 4.5 or higher.
+You can use Red Hat/ Oracle Linux 7.6 or higher (`yum install bcc*`) or use a system with Linux kernel version 4.5 or higher.
 - Oracle version: these scripts have been developed and tested for Oracle 11.2.0.4
 - New in February 2019, a version for 12c and higher of 3 scripts implement a workaround for the issues with Oracle